This popular Middle Eastern dish is completely Vegan! This recipe is a definite crowd pleaser!

 Gently place the falafel into the oil.
 Fry falafel until golden, then to a transfer paper towel-lined plate and to drain the grease.

 Serve hot.
 With pita bread or a salad and rice.
+Use hummus as a condiment.

 Take your time, and just use the pulse button if you are using a blender instead of a food processor.
 Using a blender can cause the mixture to become gummy.